ByTE1974/byte1974.github.io/mqttdash/js/color-metric-on-receive.md

-Text metric: On Tap
+Color metric: On Receive
 ---------------------------------
-This handler called when user taps (clicks) on the tile.
+This handler called when payload received for the metric.
+It has nothing to do with visual representation and usually used to handle received data `BEFORE` visual state will be updated.
 >`Note`: This handler is executed each time in `CLEAN` mode.
-This means, that previous call state will be cleaned up (any declared variables and functions in previous call will be purged in subsequent call)!
+This means, that previous call state will be cleaned up (any declared variables and functions from previous call will be purged in subsequent call)!
 To pass data between calls and handlers use `event.data`.

 ### In this handler you can use the following: